-Knowing where your ant problem is coming from is key to getting rid of the infestation.
-Ants can get into your home through cracks in walls, gaps in foundation, under your flooring, and more.
-Sometimes, they simply crawl into your home through windows and doors in search of food and water.
+Unfortunately, it’s not difficult for ants to find a way to sneak into your home.
+These pesky pests can get into your space through cracks in walls, gaps in the foundation, through spaces underneath your flooring, and more.
+Sometimes, ants simply crawl into your home through windows and doors in search of food and water.
+However, knowing where your ant problem is coming from is key in getting rid of an infestation.

-As a homeowner, it might seem like ant infestations are inevitable.
-Every spring, tons of these pesky pests make their way into your space.
-They crawl across countertops, in between cracks in your bathroom, underneath the trash... and everywhere else.
-But where are these ants even coming from?
+It may seem like ant infestations are inevitable.
+Every spring, tons of these bothersome bugs make their way into your space.
+You see them crawling across countertops, between cracks in your bathroom, and underneath the trash.
+But how did they get in in the first place?

-The first step in keeping ants out of your space is finding the root of the problem.
-Some ways that ants make their way into your home include:
+The first step to keeping ants out of your space this spring: find the root of the problem.
+A few ways that ants make their way into your home include:

 In most homes, there are gaps large enough for ants to crawl through around your windows, doors, and vents.
 Look for these cracks where the wall meets the floor and ceiling, around window and door frames, and near outlets, pipes, and electrical lines.